affinda/affinda-python/docs/models.md

 - `reject_duplicates`: If "true", parsing will fail when the uploaded document is duplicate of an existing document, no credits will be consumed.
 If "false" (default), will parse the document normally whether its a duplicate or not.
+- `whitelist_ingest_addresses`: If specified, only emails from these addresses will be ingested for parsing.
+Wild cards are allowed, e.g. "*@eyefind.info".

 <a id="models._models.WorkspaceMembership"></a>